-Through its flagship program (Neubauer Fellowship in Educational Leadership) and newest program (Teacher-Leader Collaborative Grants), the Philadelphia Academy of School Leaders develops highly effective school leaders who are prepared to overcome the significant challenges confronting Philadelphia’s schools and achieve greater student outcomes.
+Through its programs, (Neubauer Fellowship in Educational Leadership, Leaders of Leaders, Performance Partners, and previous Teacher-Leader Collaborative Grants), the Philadelphia Academy of School Leaders develops highly effective school leaders who are prepared to overcome the significant challenges confronting Philadelphia’s schools and achieve greater student outcomes.

 The Philadelphia Academy of School Leaders’ approach to leadership development is results-driven and evidence-based.
 Our training prepares leaders to maximize their impact on student achievement and gives them the opportunity to build deeply collaborative relationships with their peers.